Safety Training Course

-An intensive one-day safety training course, this trip is specially designed to prepare travellers for their upcoming trips and has seen a wide range of travellers; from gap year travellers to journalists and celebrities alike, join the course.
+This intensive one-day safety training course is specially designed to prepare travellers for their upcoming trips and has seen a wide range of travellers; from gap year travellers to journalists and celebrities alike, join the course.

-Created to face increasing needs for gap travel preparation and safety advice, this course has run regularly since 2002 and should bring you the confidence you'll need to trek into the unexplored world off the beaten track.
-You'll get a wide range of safety training and tips, from getting your kit list to general travel advice and preparatory courses on danger avoidance.
-By the end of the day you'll know what to do in a range of situations and be ready to face your trip no matter where you're headed or why.
+The course covers a wide range of travel issues, including health, safety and practical skills, and by the end of the day you'll know what to do in a range of situations and be ready to face your trip no matter where you're headed or why.

-Split into a number of sections throughout the day, the course is held in central London, and runs between 9.30am and 15.45.
+Split into a number of sections throughout the day, the course is held either in person in central London or Northamptonshire, or virtually via online video conferencing, and runs between 9.30am and 15.45.

 Aiming to get you confident and prepared (and most importantly, keep you safe), you'll be taught how to deal with likely problems you may face along the way, and be shown how to quickly recognise dangers, use your initiative, think on your feet, and make the most of any situation.

 The sections you'll cover whilst on the course include: